NEWPORT NEWS, Va. (WAVY) — Newport News Police are looking for the driver behind a deadly hit-and-run crash.

 “Three of them were because of mid-block crossings… so we really need people to start using the intersections and we’re actually working with traffic engineering and the city attorney to look at all these and analyze all the data over the last few years and see if there’s anything we can do,” Kelly said.

-Police have not identified the victim.
-They are looking at nearby businesses for surveillance video of the crash.
+Police are looking at nearby businesses for surveillance video of the crash.

 The driver could face a felony for leaving the crash site, police said.